mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 working language; then allowing us to expand upon this grammar dynamically.

 This achievement opens one up to question the limitations of the embedded language.
-In other words, can we reach the language analog of *The Singularity*.
-The Singularity is the point at which sufficiently intelligent technology has been developed, as to enable this technology to form ever more advanced successive generations.
-In the analog of interest to us, we would be concerned with a language sufficiently advanced to form an interpreter of itself, and to then add features.
+Specifically, we would be concerned with a language sufficiently advanced to form an interpreter of itself, and to then add features.

 This phenomenon, the so-called singularity, is known in computation as a bootstrapped interpreter.
 In this section, we will aim to bootstrap our